 If you want to return it to a liquid, you just need to re-dissolve the glucose crystals.
-The best way is to put the jar of honey into a container of warm water (no more than 45oC) and heat and stir gently till the crystals melt.
-The honey will start to melt when it reaches about 35oC.
-But be careful not to heat above 45 oC, as many of the beneficial enzymes and other constituents in raw honey will begin to degrade at higher temperatures.
+The best way is to put the jar of honey into a container of warm water (no more than 45°C) and heat and stir gently till the crystals melt.
+The honey will start to melt when it reaches about 35°C. But be careful not to heat above 45 oC, as many of the beneficial enzymes and other constituents in raw honey will begin to degrade at higher temperatures.

 If you are in a hurry, you can use a microwave.
 Microwave the open jar of honey in 10 second bursts, stirring between each burst.
 But be very careful as the honey will heat up very quickly.

-But do try some of the candied honey before you melt it.
+We recommend trying some of the candied honey before you melt it.
 Varieties like Karri are very nice in candied form.

-he colour and flavour of honey is determined by the blend of sugars, carbohydrates and the many natural substances in the nectar from the floral source.
+The colour and flavour of honey is determined by the blend of sugars, carbohydrates and the many natural substances in the nectar from the floral source.
 Honey will also darken as it ages.

 The thickness of honey is determined mostly by the water content.
 Our honey is very thick because our dry climate yields a moisture content of only 15-17% .
 Honey from cold or humid climates contain up to 20% water, and so are much less viscous.